DavesCodeMusings/CloudPi/docs/provision-storage.md

 Repeat the process for all of the partitions you've created.

 # Editing /etc/fstab
-To ensure the new filesystem gets mounted on the directory /opt/docker every time the system starts up, it needs to be put into /etc/fstab. looking at /etc/fstab on the Raspberry Pi, you'll notice there is no mention of /dev/sda or /dev/mccblk0.
+To ensure the new filesystems get mounted on their directories every time the system starts up, they needs to be put into /etc/fstab.
+Looking at /etc/fstab on the Raspberry Pi, you'll notice there is no mention of devices /dev/sda or /dev/mccblk0.
 Instead everything is referred to by PARTUUID, or partition universally unique identifier.
+This is necessary, because USB devices are hot-plugable and could conceivably show up in any order.

 Finding the PARTUUID for a device is as easy as running the command `lsblk -dno PARTUUID /dev/sda1`
 > Yes, there is a fair amount of sarcasm in that statement.
 I had to search high and low to find that command, eventually discovering it on an ArchLinux discussion forum.
 So kudos to that project for sharing the knowledge.